-For those who don't find the taste of Madeira wine suits their pallet, there are a great variety of additional options including a full liquor bar for mix drinks.
+For those who want an alternative to Madeira wine, there are a great variety of additional options including a full liquor bar for mix drinks.
 Alcohol stands also serve sangria and white wine and Budweiser beer is on tap.

 5. Entertainment